Exabyte-io/materials-designer/README.md

 ## Cove.js local development

-In case you need to link Cove.js into web-app for local development you need
+In case you need to link Cove.js into the app for local development you need

 1. Add local path of Cove.js to package.json
 ```bash